-Existing combustion ventilation cannot be considered as background ventilation.
+Following best practice, existing combustion ventilation cannot be considered as background ventilation.
 Background ventilation, by definition, must be controllable, whereas combustion ventilation must remain permanently open.

-Note: Purge ventilation, windows with 'night vent' facility or door undercuts cannot be considered as an alternative to background ventilation.
+Note: Purge ventilation, windows with 'night vent' facility or door undercuts cannot be considered as an alternative to background 20 ventilation.
 This will result in a non-compliant installation.